 Aside from the tracks alongside the world-famous Route 66, the DLC will include more customisation options in the form of an American football outfit, which consists of a football helmet, jersey, football pants and cleats.
 New Contracts and new hidden golden squirrel collectables will be scattered throughout the game.

-Those who have purchased the gold edition or the expansion pass will receive Sixty-Six at no additional charge, but some players have reported issues that show the DLC as unavailable to them.
+Those who have purchased the gold edition or the expansion pass will receive Sixty-Six at no additional charge, but some players have that show the DLC as to them.
 The actual promotional material found on the Steam page specifically states that the pass includes Sixty-Six meaning that if Ubisoft and RedLynx do not provide the content, it would constitute either false advertising or outright fraud.

 The answer revealed that if a player buys the game on Steam and expansion pass on Ubisoft store, they will be incompatible.
 Therefore, if you happened to do the same, you should refund the pass and buy it on whichever store you bought the base game on.